RichardGG/steamoven-hugo/site/content/projects/other.md

 title: Other Print
 image: /img/OTHER ICON.png
 description: >-
+  I was asked to help out with a billboard campaign St. Stephen's College wanted to implement along Hope Island Rd on the Gold Coast.

+  Working alongside the Marketing Manager, we came up with our "main" design (first image).
+The second part of the campaign was to create print advertisements for the local newspaper.

+  Due to initial unforeseen delays, I was asked to complete the first round of the project in less than three days.
+Collaborating heavily with the Marketing Manager, we were successful!
+The artwork was up for over a month (which can be seen in the last image).

   After my contract with Gold Coast City Marina has concluded, I took on a position as the Griffith University Student Guild graphic designer to help with their internal clubs’ design, as well as helping with some of their